masastack/MASA.Framework/src/Dispatcher/Masa.Contrib.Dispatcher.Events/README.md

 > Question 4.
 Why is exception retry enabled but not executed?

      > The default `UserFriendlyException` does not support retries, if you need to support retries, you need to reimplement `IStrategyExceptionProvider`

+> Question 5.
+Is EventBus thread safe?

+     > EventBus is not thread-safe.
+If multiple threads execute EventBus.PublishAsync() concurrently, exceptions such as data unsubmitted may occur